karmada-io/karmada/docs/proposals/hpa/federated-hpa.md

 There are no new CRDs or resources introduced in this design.
 All the core functions are implemented in the `FederatedHPAController`.
 1. The Kubernetes HPA components are still used in the member cluster and can work standalone.
-1. The FederatedHPAController is responsible for the purposes
+1. The FederatedHPAController is responsible for the following purposes:
-   1. Watch the HPA resource and `PropagationPolicy/ResourceBinding` corresponding to the `Workload`, to learn which clusters the HPA resource should propagated to and what weight the workloads should be spread between clusters.
+   1. Watch the HPA resource and `PropagationPolicy/ResourceBinding` corresponding to the `Workload`, to learn which clusters the HPA resource should be propagated to and at what weight the workloads should be spread between clusters.
    1. Create `Work` corresponding to HPA resource to spread the HPA to clusters.
 Distribute `min/max` fields of the HPA resources between member clusters based on the weight learned.
    1. Redistribute 'some' fields of the HPA resources after `PropagationPolicy/ResourceBinding` corresponding to `Workload` is changed.
 1. There will be `ResourceInterpreterWebhook`s provided for different types of `Workload`.
 They are responsible for retaining the `replicas` in the member clusters and aggregate statuses.